-In this day and age, social media isn’t an extracurricular activity for LASIK practices – it’s a prerequisite to a strong internet presence.
+In this day and age, social media isn’t an extracurricular activity for LASIK and refractive surgery practices – it’s a prerequisite to a strong Internet presence.

 People, especially those in younger demographics, see a strong digital presence as the mark of an engaged, active, and trustworthy business that understands technology and keeps up with digital trends.
 Social media is an integral part of that.

 That said, it can certainly be a hassle.

 In the day-to-day rush of treating patients, it’s tough to remember to post every day and even to know what to post.
 There are plenty of tools out there that can simplify your social media management, but it’s still a lot to handle for an otherwise-busy practice owner.